Vishalmunagekar/study/README.md

 * Left outer join
 * Right outer join
 * Cross join

+## Compilers used in angular
+In Angular, the primary compilers used are the Just-in-Time (JIT) compiler and the Ahead-of-Time (AOT) compiler.
+Each of these compilers serves different purposes and is used in different stages of application development and deployment.
+Here's an overview of these compilers:
+- **Just-in-Time (JIT) Compiler**
+    - **Purpose** : JIT compilation is used during the development phase.
+    - **Process**: The Angular application code is compiled in the browser at runtime.
+When the application is loaded, Angular compiles the TypeScript code and templates into JavaScript.
+    - **Advantages** :
+        1. Faster development builds: Since JIT compilation happens at runtime, the build process is usually quicker.
+        2. Easier debugging: Source maps are easier to use, and you can debug TypeScript directly.
+    - **Disadvantages**:
+        1. Larger bundle size: Since the compiler is included in the bundle, the application size is larger.
+        2. Slower initial load time: The application takes longer to start because the compilation happens in the browser.

+- **Ahead-of-Time (AOT) Compiler**
+    - **Purpose** : AOT compilation is used during the production phase.
+    - **Process**: The application code is compiled at build time, before the browser downloads and runs the code.
+The templates and TypeScript code are converted to efficient JavaScript code during the build process.
+    - **Advantages** :
+        1. Smaller bundle size: The compiler is not included in the bundle, resulting in a smaller application size.
+        2. Faster initial load time: The application starts faster because the code is already compiled.
+        3. Early error detection: Compilation errors are caught during the build process, reducing runtime errors.
+        4. Improved security: Templates are pre-compiled, making it harder for attackers to inject malicious code.
+    - **Disadvantages**:
+        1. Slower build process: AOT compilation takes more time during the build phase compared to JIT.

+- **Choosing Between JIT and AOT**
+    - **Development** : JIT is typically used for development because it provides faster build times and easier debugging. below command by default uses JIT compilation.
+    ```sh
+    ng serve
+    ```
+    - **Production** : AOT is preferred for production builds because it produces smaller bundles and improves the application's performance.
+Below command enables AOT compilation for the production build.
+    ```sh
+    ng build --prod
+    ```
+- **Other Tools and Concepts**
+    - **Angular Ivy** : Ivy is Angular's next-generation compilation and rendering engine.
+With Ivy, both `JIT` and `AOT` have seen significant improvements in terms of build speed and bundle size.

+        - Tree-shaking: Ivy enables better tree-shaking, resulting in smaller bundles by removing unused code.
+        - Locality: Ivy compiles components independently, which improves incremental build times and reduces the complexity of the compilation process.
+    - **Bazel** : Bazel is a build tool that can be used with Angular to manage large-scale applications.
+It allows for incremental builds and can significantly speed up the build process by only recompiling changed parts of the application.

 ## Directives in Angular
 In Angular, directives are special markers on a DOM element (such as an attribute, element name, class, or comment) that tell Angular's compiler to attach a specified behavior to that DOM element.
 Directives are an essential feature of Angular as they allow you to extend HTML's capabilities and create reusable components.